-- Snap beans – the pods over the beans can be eaten, green beans are an example
+- Snap beans: The pods over the beans can be eaten.
+Green beans are the most common in home gardens.

 All of these bush beans are excellent sources of protein, and they’re an easy-to-grow addition to your garden.

 Peas are another excellent source of protein, and equally as easy to grow as bush beans.
 Unlike bush beans, however, peas need a trellis to support them while they grow.
 They should be planted in early spring about 4 – 6 weeks before the estimated last frost.
-Farmers have traditionally gone by the rule that peas should be planted near March 17 each year, also known as St. Patrick’s Day.
+Farmers have traditionally gone by the rule that peas should be planted near March 17 each year.
 You can plant a second round of peas in late summer or early fall for a second harvest.

 Once your peas are planted, make sure not to let them dry out.
 If your pea plants dry up, they won’t produce any pods.